The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Jean-Paul and Kyle on their wedding day.

 Leslye Headland brought The Acolyte to Disney, she put EVERYONE out front.
-When Jecki Lon (Dafne Keen) asks why Mekneks instead of droids, series protagonist, Ohsa (Amandla Stenberg) flashes a smile at the young lady when Osha says that she’s more flexible than a droid.
-When Master Sol (Lee Jung-jae) boards his ship to go after the fugitive Osha he finds Jord (Charlie Barnett) shirtless and ironing his robe.
-The new knight all but faints in obvious ardor.
+When Jecki Lon (Dafne Keen) asks why Mekneks instead of droids, series protagonist, Ohsa (Amandla Stenberg) flashes a smile at the young lady and says that she’s more flexible than a droid.
+When Master Sol (Lee Jung-jae) boards his ship to go after the (now) fugitive Osha he finds Jord (Charlie Barnett) shirtless and ironing his robe.
+The new knight all but faints in obvious crush.
 A critic wrote that The Acolyte is the gayest Star Wars, yet.
 Headland replied, “great!”

 Still more to do…